flare-foundation/go-songbird/README.md

 ## IMPORTANT NOTE: All nodes for the  Coston 1 Network should upgrade to the version v0.6.6 available [here](https://github.com/flare-foundation/go-flare/tree/songbird-support) before July 23, 2024.
 This is a part of the Songbird and Coston 1 code integration with the [Flare network code](https://github.com/flare-foundation/go-flare).
+All Songbird nodes should use this repository until futher notice.

 # Songbird & Coston 1